 When you build and ship software fast, security cannot be an afterthought.
-You need to scan for application vulnerabilities that attackers could exploit, and at the same time scan for malware hidden in dependencies or pipelines.
-The problem is, most tools do only one or the other.
-A modern vuln scanner must unify both: application security testing for code and dependencies, and malware detection across the entire software supply chain.
+Organizations need to scan for application vulnerabilities continuously across code, dependencies, CI/CD pipelines, and developer environments.
+A modern scan for application security must also detect malware, secrets exposure, and software supply chain risks before they reach production.
 Otherwise, risks slip through into production, leaving backdoors, secrets leaks, or compromised packages in your builds.

 This guide explains what an application scan should include, why malware detection is essential, and how to choose a vuln scanner that goes beyond listing CVEs.
 We’ll also show how Xygeni delivers context-aware prioritization, AutoFix, and developer-friendly CLI scanning so you can secure code without slowing down delivery.

-Running a scan for application security is more than checking for a few known bugs.
+Running an application vulnerability scan is more than checking for a few known bugs.
 A real scan must cover the different layers where attackers try to sneak in:

 A complete scan for application vulnerabilities should give you full coverage across these areas, not just a vulnerability list.
 It needs to show what issues are exploitable, where they live in your code, and how to fix them fast.

-With this foundation, you’ll see why only combining application scanning with malware detection can really protect the software supply chain.
+With this foundation, you’ll see why combining application scanning with malware detection is now essential for modern software supply chain security.

 Running a scan for malware is no longer optional in modern pipelines.
 Attackers don’t just wait for CVEs to be published; they slip malicious code directly into open source packages, containers, or CI/CD workflows.
 If you don’t scan for malware early, you risk shipping backdoors straight to production.